LucasAlencarCosta/lucasac04/README.md

-- 👋 Hi, I’m @lucasac04
+- 👋 Hi, I’m Lucas Alencar Costa
-- 👀 I’m interested in Android Mobile Developing
+- 👀 I’m interested in Mobile Developing
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently studying Kotlin, Dart/Flutter and Java in the university
-- 💞️ I’m looking to collaborate on Mobile Projects
 - 📫 How to reach me lucasalencarcosta04@gmail.com

 <!---